suraj-navagire/techDoc/multithreading/readme.md

 ## DeadLock

-Deadlock occurs when one Thread has acquired lock on one resource and is waiting for lock on another resource, but at same time another thread has acquired lock on another resource for which first thread is waiting, and this second thread also wants lock on resource whose lock is taken by first thread.
+Deadlock occurs when one Thread has acquired lock on one resource and is waiting for lock on another resource, but at the same time another thread has acquired lock on the resource for which the first thread is waiting, and this second thread also wants the lock on the resource whose lock is taken by the first thread.
+A deadlock generally requires four conditions: mutual exclusion, hold and wait, no preemption, and circular wait.

 ---